IS561/MotorPool/Group 2 Assignment 4/Rationale.md

 **_owl:propertyChainAxiom( :drives :usedinactivity)_**
 <img src="https://user-images.githubusercontent.com/46877258/57256244-b8e5b300-701b-11e9-9b49-d3eacf66936c.jpg" width="760" height="210">

 After running the reasoner, we were able to see both results that are required in our assignment task 1 and task 2.
-The lask task requires us to add a rule of inference so that employeeA *reports* accidentreport1 because it documents an accident involving him.
+The last task requires us to add a rule of inference so that employeeA *reports* accidentreport1 because it documents an accident involving him.
+There are many relationships can be used
 ### Communication with other groups ##